reeonce/reeonce.github.io/about.md

     <div class="back-icon"><a href=""></a></div>
     <div class="content">
       <h3>@Yahoo (2013 ~ 2014)</h3>
       <p>As a freshman among so many talents at Yahoo, it is very difficult for me to achieve any feats.
-Luckily, as a tranditional technical company, Yahoo has years of technology deposition, which I could learn much from.
+Luckily, as a traditional technical company, Yahoo has years of technology deposition, which I could learn much from.
 More than one years' time, I worked in the scrum team with my teammates, learnt development and CI on the backend, dealt with frontend issues.
-Two mainly projects have been pushed online, the <em>MYC</em> and <em>CKV</em></p>
+Two mainly projects was pushed online, the <em>MYC</em> and <em>CKV</em></p>
     </div>
   </div>
   <div id="career-improvement" class="">
     <div class="back-icon"><a href=""></a></div>
     <div class="content">
-      <h3>@Improvement (2014.08 ~ 2014.11)</h3>
+      <h3>@Advancement (2014.08 ~ 2014.11)</h3>
       <p>After completing one life-important event, I need to get my way to the new direction.</p>
       <p>I started to learn iOS development.
 With reading Apple's docs and some books, I worked on two APPs, the "Password Securer" and "Trap the Dot !".<p>
     </div>